jetho/scms/README.markdown

 This project is still in the beginning stages and currently only provides a Parser and an Environment abstraction.

 The next points to do:
 * implement a basic recursive evaluator
 * add primitive operations
 * add support for macros
-* convert to continuation passing style for supporting tail recursion
+* convert to continuation passing style to support tail call optimization

 Maybe:

-* add oop support
+* oop support
 * implement a compiler